Application Process

 • MSPE (Dean's letter)

-Residents accepted into the program will need to successfully complete USMLE Step 2 to start the program.
+Applications submitted after October 15th, 2024 will not be reviewed.
+We do not accept PGY2 or PGY3 applications.
 We strongly encourage applicants to take USMLE Step 2 before March 1 to permit reporting of scores before the start of orientation in late June.
-Reporting of USMLE scores can take approximately 8 weeks.
+Reporting of USMLE scores can take approximately 8 weeks

 For information about applying to the Medicine-Pediatrics Residency Program, contact Program Director, Colby Feeney, MD at colby.wilson@duke.edu or contact Program Coordinator, Ashley Bowes at ashley.bowes@duke.edu or 919-681-3009.